driessenslucas/researchproject/Thesis.md

 ## Introduction to Real-World Implementation

-In this section, I explain the practical application of control algorithms which were developed through simulations, now being adapted to control a physical robot.
+In this section, I will explain the practical application of control algorithms which were developed through simulations, now being adapted to control a physical robot.
 This transition is pivotal for evaluating how simulated behaviors translate into real-world scenarios, thereby assessing the effectiveness and limitations of Sim2Real transfer.

 ## System Overview